 Predictive groundwater modeling methods can be used to estimate potential groundwater conditions that may be encountered by a proposed tunnel.
 These analytical methods can also be utilized to evaluate potential hydrological effects of tunnel construction on the local groundwater system, including defining the approximate extent, duration, and intensity of groundwater and surface water effects as well as post-construction recovery of these resources.
 However, predictive modeling methods can only be used to evaluate these conditions and effects if adequate input data, including site-specific geotechnical and hydrologic data collected by subsurface investigations, in situ monitoring, and field investigations, are available.
-In the absence of these data, these predictive modeling methods cannot be employed.
-Therefore, predictive groundwater modeling methods cannot be used to evaluate potential effects associated with the proposed HSR tunnels at this time.
+In the absence of these data, these predictive modeling methods cannot be used to evaluate potential effects associated with the proposed HSR tunnels at this time.